SeargeDP/SeargeSDXL/README.md

 # More Information
-Now 3 workflows are included in the examples folder.
+Now 3 operating modes are included in in the workflow, the *.json-file* for it is in the `workflow` folder.
-They are called *reborn*, *image2image*, and *inpainting*.
+They are called *text2image*, *image2image*, and *inpainting*.

-The simple workflow has been removed.
+The simple workflow has not returned as a separate workflow, but is now also fully integrated.

-### Positive Prompts
-Prompting has been improved.
-The main prompt and secondary prompt influence the two CLIP models similar to the way my original workflow worked.

-A third positive prompt was added for style description and artist references.
-This one influences both CLIP models.

-### Negative Prompts
-For the negative prompt the way it is now designed expects objects and subjects you don't want in the negative prompt and styles that you don't want in the negative style.

-### Prompt Power
-For both, the positive style & reference prompt and the negative style prompt, you can now change their *power*, a weight of how much they should be applied.

-The defaults are *0.333* for positive style power and *0.667* for negative style power.

-The positive style power should be in the range *0.1* to *0.5*, at higher values the style is applied rather strong and can "take over the image".
-You should try it to understand better what too large values will do.
+To enable it, switch the **prompt mode** option to simple and it will only pay attention to the main prompt and the negative prompt.

-## Workflow Descriptions
+## Workflow Description

 ### Reborn
-The *reborn* workflow is a new workflow, created from scratch.
+The **Reborn v3.0** workflow is a new workflow, created from scratch.
 It requires the latest additions to the SeargeSDXL custom node extension, because it makes use of some new node types.

-The interface for using this new workflow is also designed in a different way, with all parameters that are usually tweaked to generate images tighly packed together.
+The interface for using this new workflow is also designed in a different way, with all parameters that are usually tweaked to generate images tightly packed together.
 This should make it easier to have every important element on the screen at the same time without scrolling.

+Starting from version 3.0 all 3 operating modes (text-to-image, image-to-image, and inpainting) are available from the same workflow and can be switched with an option.

 ### Image to Image
 In this workflow you should first copy an image into the `ConfyUI/input` directory.
+Alternatively you can change the option for the **save directory** to **input folder** when generating images, in that case you have to press the ComfyUI *Refresh* button and it should show up in the image loader node.

 Then select that image as the *Source Image* (next to the prompt inputs).
 If it does not show up, press the *Refresh* button on the Comfy UI control box.